lopezdsr/sql-query/sqlref/sql_reference.template.md

 ```
 {: codeblock}

-Before you start using the index management commands ensure that the {{site.data.keyword.cos_short}} location is set where the index shoud be stored using:
+Before you start using index management commands, ensure that you set the {{site.data.keyword.cos_short}} location, where the index data should be stored.
+Use the following command:
 ```sql
 -- set the default location for all indexes
 ALTER METAINDEX SET LOCATION cos://us-south/<mybucket>/<mypath>